shivesh1999/Technical-Blog-Project/README.md

 # Technical-Blog-Project
-Technical Blog project is a web based platform where user can register themself and share their opinions on the latest technology trends.
+This project is a javascript based web application which acts as a blogging website.

-Tools used: HTML,CSS,Bootstrap,NodeJS,ExpressJS,MongoDB.
+Technology stack - Javascript, Node.js, Express.js, MongoDB